When your cloth diapers get less absorbent and super stinky, it’s time to strip them. In this post and video, we’ll show you how.

 The process is pretty simple.
 Wash your diapers once in super hot water with some Dawn dish detergent.

-- one tablespoon for regular washing machines
+- one tablespoon of detergent for regular washing machines

 Also, add up to a 1/2 cup of bleach in the wash cycle.
 This is key.